ClusterLabs/PAF/Quick_Start-Debian-8.md

   * have `standby_mode = on`
   * have `recovery_target_timeline = 'latest'`
   * a `primary_conninfo` with an `application_name` set to the node name

+Make sure to setup your PostgreSQL master on your preferred node to host the
+master: during the very first startup of the cluster, PAF detects the master based on its shutdown status.

 Here are some quick steps to build your primary PostgreSQL instance and its standbys.
 As this is not the main subject here, they are